oslabs-beta/kQ/README.md

 To view your metrics, you will need to use the Electron app built in this repo.
 Follow these instructions.

 1. Clone this repo (`git clone XXX`) and cd into it (`cd kafkaq`).
 2. Start our server with `npm run app-server CHANGE THIS****`.
-This allows kafkaQ to send its metrics to our the Electron UI.
+This allows kafkaQ to send its metrics to our Electron UI.
 3. Finally, open the Electron app with `yarn start`.

 ** steps 2 and 3 should be combined into 1 command for the users.